 It is no secret that I love using our Thermos!
 I have used it many times to pack my favorite thing - LEFTOVERS!
 I partnered up with Thermos to offer a great prize pack.
 One lucky winner will receive a Thermos lunch bag, FUNtainer drink bottle, and FUNtainer food jar.
 The winner gets to choose Spiderman or Hello Kitty theme.
 Please note that exact style may vary due to availability.

-This giveaway is open to U.S. and Canadian residents.
+This giveaway is open to U.S. residents only.
 Please enter the giveaway widget below and follow the instructions.
 Entries that do not fulfill the requirements will be deleted.
-Giveaway ends 3/2/14.
-Winner will be notified via email on 3/3/14 and has 48 hours to claim prize.
+Giveaway ends 8/18/14.
+Winner will be notified via email and has 48 hours to claim prize.